-Counselors, teachers, and other school employees are available to work with students and parents to ensure that each student has a four‐year high school plan of study suitable to that individual's needs and interests.
+Counselors, teachers, and other school employees are available to work with students and parents to ensure that each student has a four‐year high school plan of study suitable for that individual's needs and interests.

-I always encourage students to plan for their best future when selecting courses.
+Plan for your best future when selecting courses.
 Students and parents, good luck in creating a plan of study that will provide students many options upon graduation!
 Please see your counselor if you need assistance or more details.